Hancock County School District (Mississippi)

-The Hancock County School District is a public school district based in the community of Kiln, Mississippi (USA).
+The Hancock County School District is a public school district based in the community of Kiln, Mississippi, United States.

 In addition to Kiln, the district also serves the communities of Diamondhead, Pearlington, sections of Waveland and Bay St. Louis, as well as portions of rural Hancock County.
 The area includes portions of the former Shoreline Park census-designated place.

 Operations

 The district previously had its office at 17304 Highway 603 in Kiln.